incakoala/simple-blackjack/README.md

 # Freenome Coding Challenge
 **Vy Thai**

-A command-line version of a single game of Blackjack.
+A command-line version of a simple game of Blackjack.
 The only two players are the Player(user) and Dealer.
 The Player will be prompted to interact with the command-line throughout the game, and all dealing, drawing, and other game play will be handled automatically by the program.